• Skip to main content

 Overhead view on a vegan apple cinnamon bread.
 The loaf is topped with sliced apples and the bread is half sliced.
 There are fresh apples around the loaf as well as a pink hand towel and sliced apples.

-• Love easy, simple and quick recipes.
+• Easy, simple and quick recipe

 Ingredients you'll need

-• Cinnamon: Any type will work, but I prefer the flavor from ceylon cinnamon.
+• Cinnamon: Any type will work, but I prefer the flavor from Ceylon cinnamon.
 I used this ceylon cinnamon from Kiva Organic that I buy online.

 What kind of apple to use